Champagne vs Sparkling Wines

 However, the English scientific community cannot take sole credit for creating the traditional method.
 Instead, Merret laid the groundwork and provided the French entrepreneurs with a model they could refine and improve.
 The standardization of the traditional method in the late 19th century resulted from a gradual evolutionary process involving glass manufacturers, winemakers, industrialists, and marketers.
 But there is no doubt that Champagne lovers owe Merret a debt of gratitude.

 For many years, the process of undertaking a secondary fermentation in bottle was known as the ‘Méthode champenoise.’
 Producers widely used it in regions as diverse as Penedes, Napa, and Stellenbosch.
 However, the Champagne industry persuaded the EU to outlaw the term unless the wine is produced in the Champagne Region.
-Hence its replacement with the term Méthode Traditionnelle or Méthode Classique in non-champagne-produced sparkling wines.
+Hence, it is replaced with the term Méthode Traditionnelle or Méthode Classique in non-champagne-produced sparkling wines.

 Historically, Champagne was produced as a sweet style, containing high levels of residual sugar.
 It was not until the 1800s that dry wines became fashionable – today, the market for sweet or demi-sec fizz is minute.
 It should also be emphasized that several methods are commonly employed to make sparkling wine, including the Charmat (tank-fermentation) method and the transfer method.
 Yet almost every critic agrees that the traditional method is unsurpassed in its ability to craft complex and age-worthy fizz.
 The underlying reason is the meticulous attention to detail required and a cultural emphasis (particularly for the best cuvées) on extended bottle aging before release.
 It is exceedingly rare for still wine brands to keep stock for decades before being brought to market.
 The top Champagne houses often release back catalogs of late-disgorged vintages aged in their cellars for 20-plus years.
 This is the magic behind all great sparkling wine.
 If the raw materials are first-rate, then the winemaker has limitless potential to create a truly great drink that will age for decades.

 The world’s most excellent sparkling wines begin their life in the vineyard.
-As the old adage goes, you cannot make a silk purse out of a sow’s ear.
+As the old adage goes, you cannot make a silk purse from a sow’s ear.
 Yet it is only after the harvest that the winemaker’s skill and talent are tested.

 One of the most crucial steps in the winery involves releasing the must from the grapes.
 Winemakers from all regions desire the purest possible must, achieved by gently pressing whole bunches, ensuring minimal contact between must and skins.
 Many Champagne houses swear by the old-style basket press, believing it gives the finest must.
 Other producers favor sophisticated pneumatic presses that use state-of-the-art technology.